RobM84/devparadise-vagrant/README.md

 ========================================

 ## Description
 The repository only keeps the Vagrant file and the basic structure, all Chef cookbooks need to be downloaded separately.
+On `vagrant up`, a Magento test environment is provisioned using apache2, mysql5, php and whatever Magento version you put into the `magento`folder.
+The sample data is downloaded and added on the first run.
+As soon as a `local.xml` file exists in the `./magento/app/etc/` folder, the Magento installation and import of sample data are not done anymore.

 ## Structure
 ./deploy_support/chef/cookbooks/